MEDROXYPROGESTERONE ACETATE injection, suspension

 General Information about MPA Injectable Suspension, USP

 Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
 This leaflet summarizes the most important information about MPA Injectable Suspension, USP.
-If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider for information about MPA Injectable Suspension, USP that is written for healthcare providers.
+If you would like more information, talk with your healthcare professional.
+You can ask your healthcare professional for information about MPA Injectable Suspension, USP that is written for healthcare professionals.

 What are the ingredients in MPA Injectable Suspension, USP?